RAVINDER NATH SAHNI V. PODDAR CONSTRUCTION CO. PRIVATE LIMITED,

 (v) Jagan Nath v.
 Jagdish Rai (1998) 5 SCC 537 laying down that initial burden to show that the subsequent purchaser of the suit property covered by earlier suit agreement was a bona fide purchaser for value without notice of the suit agreement lies on such subsequent transferee;

 (vi) Joginder Singh v.
-Nidhan Singh AIR 1996 punjab and haryana 120 laying down that mere denial of notice of prior agreement is not sufficient;
+Nidhan Singh AIR 1996 Punjab and Haryana 120 laying down that mere denial of notice of prior agreement is not sufficient;

 (vii) Janki Vashdeo Bhojwani v.
 Indusind Bank Ltd. (2005) 2 SCC 217 on the scope of power to depose on behalf of principal;